5 × 6 3/4 inches, 738 pages, softcover

 Shipping May 2018

-Maryam Monalisa Gharavi is an artist, writer, and theorist.
+Maryam Monalisa Gharavi is an artist, poet, and theorist.
 Her work in film, video, performance, text, photography, drawing, and sound explores the interplay between aesthetic and political valences in the public domain.
 Bio is a hybrid work that reconfigures canceled text and the World Wide Web.
 It captures a span of 365 days during which the artist updated the 160-character “bio” section of her Twitter account each day.
 While tweets are regularly captured by corporate data storage centers this “bio” section remains the only untraceable and non-archived part of the software’s superstructure.

 Bio, immersively created via a proprietary app, ultimately left no record of itself, complicating the normative binaries of online/offline and digital/print.
 An experiment in erasure, self-deletion, and visibility in the expanded sphere of the net, Bio anchors itself in the wider lineage of artists’ canceled texts, but in the age of new data as “soft” power.